Sheffield United 0-1 Liverpool: Sweet 16! Ragged Reds survive scare to maintain winning streak | Goal.com

 Dean Henderson, the Sheffield United goalkeeper on loan from Manchester United, will want to steer clear of TV screens for a few days.
 His clanger, 20 minutes from time, gifted Gini Wijnaldum the only goal of a tight contest.
 How the Dutchman’s volley squirmed through the England under-21 man, only Henderson knows.

 That, incredibly, was Liverpool’s first shot on target.
 They had struggled to that point, stifled by a superbly well-coached and well-organised Blades outfit, whose fans did everything in their power to roar their side towards a famous result.
-With Jack O'Connell and John Egan outstanding, they dug in and they hung on and they gave the Reds an almighty scare.
+With Jack O'Connell, the boyhood Liverpool fan, and John Egan outstanding, they dug in and they hung on and they gave the Reds an almighty scare.

 Liverpool wasted chances, twice in the first half through Sadio Mane, but the prospect of dropping points for the first time since March looked a real one until Wijnaldum drew back his foot from the edge of the box with time running out.